Extract of personal data from the BRP

 - signature of the authorized representative

-The authorized representative will request your BRP extract in person at the municipal office.
-The authorized representative must bring the following documents with them:
+The authorized representative must apply for your BRP in person at the municipal office.
+To do so, the authorized representative must bring the following documents:

 - the signed letter of authorization

-Request an extract from the Non-Residents Register (RNI)
+Request an extract from the Non-Resident Registration (RNI)

 - Do you live abroad?
 Or are you no longer registered with a Dutch municipality?
-Then your personal data will be stored in the Non-Residents Register (RNI).
+If so, your personal data is stored in the Non-Residents Register (RNI).

-- You can request an RNI extract from one of the RNI service desk municipalities.
-This document is available in several languages.
+- You can request an RNI extract from one of the RNI service municipalities at .
+This document is available in multiple languages.

 What should I bring?